Irish State Coach: Modern use

-In 1988 the new Australian State Coach arrived at the mews, which went on to be used in place of the Irish State Coach on some state occasions (especially in cold weather).
-That same year the opportunity was taken for a complete restoration of the Irish coach to be undertaken by the Royal Mews carriage restorers (the first time such an extensive restoration had been undertaken in-house); it was completed in time to carry the Queen and the Duke of Edinburgh to the State Opening of Parliament once again in November 1989.
-Afterwards, the Irish State Coach and the Australian State Coach continued to be used interchangeably by the Queen for the State Opening of Parliament (as well as on other occasions).
+Along with several other royal state coaches, the Irish State Coach is stored in the Royal Mews, where it can be seen by the public.

+After its restoration, the Irish State Coach continued to be used interchangeably with the Australian State Coach by Queen Elizabeth for the State Opening of Parliament (as well as on other occasions).
 In the last decade of her reign, when the Queen regularly used the Diamond Jubilee State Coach, the Irish coach was used to carry the Prince of Wales and the Duchess of Cornwall to and from the State Opening.
-Most recently, it was used by the Duke and Duchess of Edinburgh, as well as their children James, Earl of Wessex and Lady Louise Windsor, during the procession from Westminster Abbey to Buckingham Palace during the Coronation of Charles III and Camilla.
+More recently, it was used by the Duke and Duchess of Edinburgh, as well as their children James, Earl of Wessex and Lady Louise Windsor, during the procession from Westminster Abbey to Buckingham Palace during the Coronation of Charles III and Camilla.

+In May 2026, the King and Queen rode in the Irish State Coach to the opening of parliament.

+The coach is also used during state visits, such as the Nigerian state visit in March 2026, when the coach carried the Prince and Princess of Wales together with Attorney-General Lateef Fagbemi and Ambassador Bianca Odumegwu-Ojukwu in the carriage procession to Windsor Castle.